 Note: Projects done within the past 5 years can be considered to fulfill this criterion.

 5.1.
 Implement 4 of the 5 applicable criteria listed at Level 4.

 5.2.
 Meet reduction targets on underwater noise.

 5.3.
-Demonstrate continuous improvement in implementing the Underwater Noise Mitigation and Management Plan to utilize noise reduction solutions and technologies that reduce underwater noise.
+Demonstrate continual improvement in implementing the Underwater Noise Mitigation and Management plan to utilize noise reduction solutions and technologies that reduce underwater noise.